SlyCyberLab/slytech-blog/_posts/2026-04-09-iam-lab-citadel.md

 <!--more-->

 Provisioning a user isn't just running New-ADUser.
 It's OU placement, group assignment, password policy, audit logging, and making sure the account is actually ready before the person's first day.
-This lab covers all of it, built end to end on Citadel with real scripts, real logs, and real GPOs.
+This lab covers all of it, built end to end on Citadel (my Proxmox security node) with real scripts, real logs, and real GPOs.

 Five scenarios: provisioning and deprovisioning workflows in PowerShell, an OU and group structure built around least-privilege, a quarterly access review simulation with output you could hand to a manager, and GPO-based access control scoped per department.